HumanSignal/label-studio/docs/source/tags/collapse.md

 is_new: t
 ---

-Collapse tag, a content area which can be collapsed and expanded.
+The `Collapse` tag is used for the content area which can be collapsed and expanded.

 ### Parameters
+<i> Table 1: Parameters used in `Collapse` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |